Skip to main content

 1 East Congress Street, Saratoga Springs, NY 12866

-If you’ve ever taken a guided tour with Saratoga Ghost Tours, you likely learned about the Canfield Casino, which has been featured on Ghost Hunters and America’s Most Terrifying Places.
+If you’ve ever taken a guided tour with Haunted Saratoga Ghost Tours, you likely learned about the Canfield Casino, which has been featured on Ghost Hunters and America’s Most Terrifying Places.

 The Canfield Casino was a popular casino and resort for the wealthy during the late 1870s until anti-gambling laws eventually shut the business down.
 Today, it’s a registered national landmark, home to the Saratoga Springs History Museum, and it’s used as a space for weddings and special events (and ghost tours!).
-Sightings and senses include: the distinct smell of cigar smoke, cold spots, “hostile” energies, and some guests have even reported being slapped by something unseen.

 Directions to the next stop: Head back toward Broadway and hang a right.
 Continue straight and The Adelphi Hotel will be on your left.
 Like the Batcheller Mansion Inn, this haunted place is an architectural masterpiece you can’t help but notice as you drive by!